lruzicki/Complex-Sentence-Generator/README.md

 # Complex-Sentence-Generator
 Program using n-grams to generate complex sentence from given seed.
+Dictionary is based on 9 books provided by NLTK.

+Used:
+- Python
+- Natural Language Toolkit